bwks/grifter/README.md

 ```

 ## Config File
-A file name `config.yml` is required to define the base settings of
+A file named `config.yml` is required to define the base settings of
 each box managed within the grifter environment.
 The default `config.yml`
 file can be found [here](grifter/config.yml)